Aspirin and omeprazole

 Before taking this medicine

-You should not use this medicine if you are allergic to aspirin or omeprazole, or if you have:
+You should not use this medicine if you are allergic to aspirin or omeprazole, or if:

-Aspirin and omeprazole should not be used to treat a sudden onset of heart attack or stroke symptoms, such as: chest pain spreading to your jaw or shoulder, sudden numbness or weakness (especially on one side of the body), slurred speech, problems with vision or balance.
+Aspirin and omeprazole should not be used to treat a sudden onset of heart attack or stroke symptoms (chest pain, sudden numbness or weakness, slurred speech).

-This medicine may affect ovulation in some women, which could temporarily affect your ability to get pregnant.
+This medicine may temporarily affect your ability to get pregnant.
 Talk with your doctor if this concerns you.

 How should I take aspirin and omeprazole?

-This medicine can cause unusual results with certain medical tests, and you may need to stop using the medicine for a short time before a test.
-Tell any doctor who treats you that you are using omeprazole.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using aspirin and omeprazole.

-Do not stop using aspirin and omeprazole suddenly, even if you feel fine.
-Stopping suddenly may increase your risk of having a heart attack or stroke.
+Do not stop using this medicine suddenly, even if you feel fine.
+Stopping suddenly may increase your risk of heart attack or stroke.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.